km/RemoteMonitor/README.md

 2.  **Firewall Settings:** Ensure that your firewall is not blocking the application.
 Adjust your firewall settings if necessary.

 3.  **Network Limitations:** Currently, the application functions within LAN networks.
 To use it outside your local network, you can either set up port forwarding or employ a VPN service like [TailScale](https://tailscale.com/).
+If you're using it on a VPS or similar usually opening the required port publicly through the firewall should be sufficient.

 4. **Variable Statistics:** Keep in mind that not all statistics may be available on every computer.
 For example, integrated GPUs may not report temperature information.